Name:

 Query tools

-You can also give the LLM access to custom queries.
-You can define a custom query with a Function handler and then reference that custom query as a tool.
+You can also give the LLM access to custom queries defined in your data schema.
+To do so, define a custom query with a function or custom handler and then reference that custom query as a tool.
+This requires that the custom query uses the allow.authenticated() authorization strategy.

 amplify/data/resource.ts